 Jeffrey Rosen, MS, Adjunct Faculty

 Jeff teaches Ecological Economics for Social Entrepreneurs.
 He is a serial entrepreneur who has owned several start-up small businesses and has served as the financial officer for food sector companies on their own growth trajectories.
 He also been the senior financial manager for several non-profits.
 Jeff is Chief Financial Officer at the The Solidago Foundation where he heads up the foundation’s social purpose investments working to carve out the new social capital marketplace.

 Stephanie Tickner, Administrative Coordinator

 As the Administrative Coordinator of the Department of Management, Stephanie manages the departmental administrative systems that help students and faculty be successful in their learning and teaching at Antioch University New England.
 She is responsible for updating content on the MBA webpages and sharing news and events on social media.
 Stephanie’s interest areas include learning how to use new computer tools to create useful and informative ways to share information and promoting the MBA program to the community.
-She is the volunteer webmaster for the Marlow, New Hampshire Community website and for Village Roots Farm in East Alstead, New Hampshire.
+She is the volunteer webmaster for the Marlow, New Hampshire Community website and for Village Roots Permaculture in East Alstead, New Hampshire.